 Follow this link here https://www.migmaqtrail.ca/interactive-map.php

 Answer: No, the Sentier Nepisiguit Mi’gmaq Trail was designed as a single-track backcountry hiking trail.
-It cannot accommodate bikes, strollers or horses due to its rugged and unpredictable terrain.
+It cannot accommodate bikes, strollers or horses due to the rugged terrain.

-Answer: Yes, there is a bear proof food drop box located approximately 30 metres west from Access L. (West is if you are walking from Bathurst toward Mount Carleton.)
+Answer: Yes, there is a bear proof food drop box located next to the Trail approximately 100 metres west from Access L. The box is placed near the mid-way point of the Trail (ie. Km 79).
+Its coorinates are 47° 22' 28"N, 66° 04' 20"W

-Answer: No. as of June 1st 2021, all fires have been banned in and along the trail including at campsites.
+Answer: No. All fires have been banned along the trail including at campsites.
 We recommend you cook your food with a proper lightweight hiking cooking stove.
+Please help us protect the Trail's wonderful natural environement!

 Answer: If it gives you an extra sense of security then we recommend you do.
 It is not necessary however as there have been no dangerous close calls with black bears so far along the trail.
 We strongly recommend you follow our food storage safety practices to ensure you have a safe hike without unwanted encounters with bears.
 Follow this link to read more. https://www.migmaqtrail.ca/safety-tips.php